 Priority is given to council tenants and applicants with restricted mobility.
-You will be placed on a waiting list if there is no available garage at any of your preferred locations.
+You will be placed on a waiting list if there is no available garage or parking space at any of your preferred locations.

-If you are offered a garage you will be required to sign a Garage Agreement, which outlines your responsibilities on usage of the garage.
+If we offer you a garage or parking space, you must sign a tenancy agreement, which outlines your responsibilities on usage of the garage.
 We will not issue an agreement to Cambridge City Council tenants or leaseholders who are in arrears with their rent or service charges.